iaashu98/Inventory-Management-System/README.md

 MediatR pipeline behaviors are used for cross-cutting concerns like validation, logging, and performance monitoring.
 These behaviors are located in the Application/Behaviors folder.

 ### ValidationBehavior
-Ensures that all incoming requests are validated according to the rules defined using FluentValidation.
+It ensures that all incoming requests are validated according to the rules defined using FluentValidation.

 ### LoggingBehavior
 Logs details about the requests and responses, which is helpful for debugging and monitoring.